 When I feel it is as perfect as it can be, I’ll submit the completed manuscript to you.

-Although I don’t publish, I do know people who can help you prepare your manuscript for self- publication or write a killer proposal to land an agent.
+Although I don’t publish, I do know people who can help you prepare your manuscript for self-publication or write a killer proposal to land an agent.
 I will refer you to them if you wish.

 Some people ask me if I have a secret backdoor to agents and publishers.
 I don’t.
 Anyone wishing to submit to an agent needs to apply through their official channels.
-There are no short cuts.
+There are no shortcuts.

 Now, this is my ghostwriting process.
-Over the last twenty years, I’ve talked to a number of ghosts and have observed that each has a different way of handling the various steps of writing a book.
+Over the last twenty years, I’ve talked to several ghosts and have observed that each has a different way of handling the various steps of writing a book.
 Be sure to fully understand any ghostwriter’s process before you hire her.
 Ask questions and do some research to make sure the book you receive at the end of the undertaking fulfills all your goals.